Rockfella/ErgoAnnotation/README.md

 ErgoAnnotation is a tool meant to increase the speed and precision in which video annotations can be produced.
 The annotations can be used for risk assessments and machine learning or other purposes.

 In addition, there are a few import functions:
-1. ActiPass import, enables the user to visualise the ActiPass data and can overlay video.
+1. [ActiPass](https://github.com/Ergo-Tools/ActiPASS) import, enables the user to visualise the ActiPass data and can overlay video.
-2. EMG-data import and synchronization
+2. Electromyography (EMG) data import and synchronization

 Dive into our documentation, try out the software, and enjoy this free tool.